 Our annual Thomas Willis Day, named after the 17th century English doctor, is a chance to celebrate the work of our Department, with a particular focus on our postgraduate students.
-Historically, the afternoon starts with a poster competition where all current DPhil students present a poster detailing an aspect of their research.
-In 2021 students were invited to give a 3-minute presentation on their thesis and were awarded to the best presentation in each year group.
-This was followed by the Thomas Willis Lecture and the annual departmental prize-giving and drinks reception.
+Historically, the afternoon used to start with a poster competition where all current DPhil students present a poster detailing an aspect of their research.
+Since the pandemic we combine a number of posters on display with a '3-minute thesis' competition, with a prize awarded to the best presentation in each year group.
+This is followed by the Thomas Willis Lecture and the annual departmental prize-giving and drinks reception/party.